pradeep-sukhwani/search_tweets_with_python/README.md

 * access_token_secret = Access token secret

 # Alternative of step 3:
-* In main.py file update values of line number from 12 to 15 as per your key and tokens.
+* In main.py file update values from line number 12 to 15 as per your keys and tokens.

 # Step 4: Run the file
 * python main.py